Mount Nelson, TAS

 Where is Mount Nelson?

-Mount Nelson is a suburb of Tasmania, Australia.
+Mount Nelson is a suburb of Tasmania, Australia, in the Hobart local government area.

 What is the population of Mount Nelson?